 Brunch (breakfast and lunch combined) is American in origin, and the English have adopted it because it fits in well with the modern way of life without upsetting their traditional eating habits too much.
-Morning tea, breakfast, luncheon, tea and dinner cut up the day too much.
+Morning tea, breakfast, luncheon, tea, and dinner cut up the day too much.
 Brunch is a good idea for a quick synthesis of two main meals.

-Brunch is an ideal Sunday formula for those who like to lie abed, or for week-ends and holidays in the country.
+Brunch is an ideal Sunday formula for those who like to lie abed, or for weekends and holidays in the country.
 It can be served like breakfast from ten onwards and enables the hostess to receive a number of friends almost without effort.
-As it can nearly all be prepared the day before, the hostess is free of too much preparation in the kitchen and, being substantial, it allows guest time to enjoy their day in the sun, by the sea or in the country, without returning for lunch.
-Here is a perfect brunch dish - Purple Deviled Eggs.
+As it can nearly all be prepared the day before, the hostess is free of too much preparation in the kitchen and, being substantial, it allows guests time to enjoy their day in the sun, by the sea or in the country, without returning for lunch.
+Here is a perfect brunch dish – Purple Deviled Eggs.
 Perhaps for the Easter? -))

 - 6 peeled, hard-boiled eggs